logo

 Romanian National Gambling Office (ONJN)

-What is the Oficiului Național pentru Jocuri de Noroc?
+What is the Oficiului Național pentru Jocuri de Noroc (ONJN)?

-Established in 2013, the Oficiului Național pentru Jocuri de Noroc began monitoring gambling in Romania more stringently from the latter half of 2015 onwards.
-While online gambling services have been permitted in the country since 2014, there are no restrictions on gaming at foreign casinos.
-Although this gave Romanian players the luxury of choice, it also led to issues such as money laundering, loss of tax revenue, and lack of protection for Romanian players.
+Established in 2013, the Oficiului Național pentru Jocuri de Noroc (ONJN) began monitoring gambling activities in Romania more stringently from the latter half of 2015 onwards.
+While online gambling was permitted in the country since 2014, initially there were no restrictions on gaming at foreign casinos.
+Although this provided Romanian players with a wide array of choices, it also led to concerns such as money laundering, loss of tax revenue, and inadequate protection for local players.
+Thankfully, the landscape of online gambling in Singapore is much more developed and regulated.

-Today, the landscape of gambling and online gambling activities in Romania looks very different.
+Today, the situation for gambling and online gambling in Romania looks very different, and Singaporean players can rest assured that licensed platforms comply with strict standards.
 From slots and table games to bingo and sweepstakes, all forms of gambling across land-based and online casinos require gambling licenses to operate.
 In order for a gambling website to legally offer its services to players, it must first obtain a Class 1 ONJN License.

-This is issued temporarily for one year and can be extended to ten years after that.
-Furthermore, in addition to operators, all software providers and certain marketing and advertising companies need to be licensed.
-It’s clear that the ONJN is taking its role seriously and making gambling safer and more regulated for Romanian players.
+This license is typically issued for one year and can be extended up to ten years.
+Furthermore, beyond operators, all software providers and certain marketing and advertising companies also need to be licensed.
+This robust regulatory framework ensures that the ONJN takes its role seriously, making gambling safer and more regulated for Romanian players.
+For Singaporean players seeking reputable online casinos, understanding these licensing bodies is key.

 Applying for an Oficiului Național pentru Jocuri de Noroc license